Balkh

-Historically, the site of present-day Balkh was held in considerably high regard due to its religious and political significance in Ariana.
-A hub of Zoroastrianism and Buddhism, the ancient city was also known to the Persians as Zariaspa and to the Greeks as Bactra, giving its name to Bactria.
-As such, it was famously known as the capital of Bactria or Tokharistan.
-The Italian explorer and writer Marco Polo described Balkh as "a noble city and a great seat of learning" prior to the Mongol conquests.
+The Italian explorer and writer Marco Polo described Balkh as "a noble city and a great seat of learning".
 Most of the town now consists of ruined buildings, situated some 12 km from the right bank of the seasonally flowing Balkh River, at an elevation of about 365 m.
+The Green Mosque of Balkh is one of the few surviving monuments.